 Build Immense Wealth Investing in Other Assets Besides Stocks

-Investors that keep stock for the long term, hold shares in a low-cost index, reinvest their dividends, take advantage of tax rules, and let compounding do all of the heavy lifting have seen the best returns.
+Investors that keep stock for the long term, hold shares in a low-cost index, reinvest their dividends, take advantage of tax rules, and let compounding do all of the heavy-lifting, have seen the best returns.

 Stocks Don't Always Make Sense

 Poor investing choices, too-frequent trading, high-cost brokers, mutual fund sales loads, and a host of other fees and errors secretly frittered away most of the investing profits.
-Keeping an eye on each of these factors requires time, effort and knowledge, convincing some people to look for other investing alternatives to stock.
+Keeping an eye on each of these factors requires time, effort and knowledge, convincing some people to look for other investment alternatives to stock.

 Some people don't have the desire or temperament to invest in stocks.
 While this could handicap you with one less tool in your wealth-building toolbox, your honest self-appraisal can also help you avoid future investing mistakes.

 You can still invest your money into several other types of assets to earn a return, reduce your risk and diversify your portfolio.

 For those new to investing who still question their interest in stocks, how do you know if you'd be better off skipping stock investing?
 Look for these signs:

 - You feel ill seeing stock prices fall instead of seeing it as an opportunity to be seized.

 - You can't explain what the bid price/ask price and spread/market maker are or do.